Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Enzymatic Cleaner for Concrete: THE BEST solution available

-Using enzymes for cleaning is the “new” way to effectively and safely clean odors and visible stains.
-It’s a 100% natural method that works especially well on materials like porous concrete.
+Using enzymes or ions for cleaning is the “newer” way to effectively and safely clean odors and visible stains.
+They were formulated to work especially well on materials like porous concrete.

-It really is better all-around to use an enzyme cleaner for this situation, if you have the option.
+It really is better all-around to use these types of cleaners for this situation, if you have the option.

 How-to Steps for Cleaning Cat Urine from Concrete Floor (and dogs too!)